iliachry/iliachry.github.io/README.md

    ---
    ```
 3. Write your content in Markdown
+4. Add the page to navigation in `_layouts/default.html` if needed

 ### Blog Posts
 Add new posts in the `_posts/` directory (create if it doesn't exist) with the naming convention: